egis/handbook/Cultural-Manifesto.md

 * Eliminate boilerplate
 * Methods and parameters should be self documenting
 * Avoid checked exceptions
-* Favour appending to the API and marking the old method as depreceated over updating/replacing
+* Favour appending to the API and marking the old method as depreceated over updating/ replacing
 * Enforce API encapsulation by importing only the `*-api.jar` where possible
-* Use sane defaults, make configuration optional or encapsulated in a builder / config object
+* Use sane defaults, make configuration optional or encapsulated in a builder/ config object

 #### Build vs Buy vs OpenSource